-To get a better picture, check how student grades track over the course of the semester.
+To get a better picture, check how student grades track over the course of the year.
 As students gain familiarity with the system and better understand what is expected of them, they will exhibit more confidence, engage more enthusiastically in the active learning component, and learn to unlock the resources at their fingertips.

 Comparing weekly metrics, like video consumption, online checks for understanding, or participation in class against performance on exams can help instructors understand how students adjust their behavior after a few exams.

-For instructors who teach multiple sections of the same class in a given semester, consider using one class as a control and in another, try out the flipped classroom.
+For instructors who teach multiple sections of the same class in a given semester, consider using one class as a control and in another try out the flipped classroom.
 Since the content will be roughly the same, it is an opportunity to do a side-by-side comparison to generate a tighter feedback loop for your classroom and your department.

-Grades may give instructors quantitative data on student performance, but don’t be too quick to judge a new teaching style’s success based solely by a letter.
+Grades may give instructors quantitative data on student performance, but don’t be too quick to judge a new teaching style’s success based solely on a letter.
 Student evaluations are likely to offer instructors insights that analytics never would.

 Especially in the early goings, it’s a good idea to use a few minutes of class time to interact with students on a two-way basis, searching out potential lingering concerns and challenges with the flipped classroom format.
 With a little understanding, you can help to remedy any issues long before it comes time to complete report cards.

 In the K12 setting, parents will also likely be eager to express their opinions about the flipped classroom.
-For the most engaged parents, the flipped classroom will have provided them a new level of connection to their student’s semester.
+For the most engaged parents, the flipped classroom will have provided them a new level of connection to their student’s learning.
 Parents will either find themselves receiving fewer requests for help with assignments (since they were completed during class time), or that their ability to review the pre-class lectures gave them a much-needed refresher on how to help their child.